Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

 \subsubsection{General Weights}

-Han et al. \cite{han2015randomized} study the online (with revoking) knapsack problem in the adversarial setting and give a $2$-competitive randomized algorithm that initially chooses between two different deterministic algorithms (one that greedily maintains the best items in terms of $\frac{v_i}{w_i}$ and one that is obtaining the best items in terms of value) uniformly at random.
-A key point in de-randomizing the algorithm is that as long as we are getting copies of the same (first) item, the two algorithms behave identically, and when a different item arrives, we will have extracted the random bit.
-We compare different items first by value and then by size.
-Similar to the proof for single-length interval selection, we get a $\sqrt2-1\approx 0.414$-competitive deterministic online (with revoking) algorithm for the knapsack problem under random order arrivals.
-See Appendix \ref{appendix:han-general-knapsack} for the details of the de-randomization.
+Han et al. \cite{han2015randomized} study the online (with revoking) knapsack problem in the adversarial setting and give a $2$-competitive randomized algorithm that initially chooses between two different deterministic algorithms (one that greedily maintains the best items in terms of \textit{value-density} $\frac{v_i}{w_i}$ and one that packs the best items in terms of value) uniformly at random.
+A key point in derandomizing their algorithm is that as long as identical copies of the first item arrive, the two algorithms behave identically, and when a different item arrives, we extract the random bit.

+\begin{theorem} Derandomizing the general knapsack algorithm (with revoking) of Han et al. \cite{han2015randomized} yields a deterministic $\frac{1}{\sqrt2-1}\approx 2.414$-competitive algorithm for the general knapsack problem with revoking in the ROM. \end{theorem} \begin{proof} We denote the algorithm that packs maximum-value items by \proc{Max}, and the algorithm that packs items with highest value-density by \proc{Greedy}.
+Let \proc{Opt}$(\sigma)$ denote the value of the optimal offline knapsack, and let \proc{Max}$(\sigma)$ and \proc{Greedy}$(\sigma)$ denote the values of the knapsacks obtained by their respective algorithms on a permuted input instance $\sigma$.

+The derandomized algorithm begins by accepting as many identical copies of the first item as can fit.
+When the first distinct item arrives, we extract a bit with a worst-case bias of $2-\sqrt2$.
+If the extracted bit is $b=1$, then the algorithm continues with \proc{Greedy}; otherwise, it switches to \proc{Max}.